 Are Possums a Type of Rodent?

 No, possums are not a type of rodent.
-Though most people say they resemble a rat, possums are actually marsupials, the only one in North America, and are related to the kangaroo and koala.
+Though most people say they resemble a rat, possums are actually marsupials and are related to the kangaroo and koala.
 With more teeth than any other land mammal, and a prehensile tail, or a tail that hold or grip, possums have plenty of advantages.
 Though their tail can help stabilize their climbing attributes, they do not hang from trees.
 Their tail is not strong enough to hold the adult body, but babies can do so for a short time frame.

-Not necessarily nocturnal, possums are most active at night and are not generally aggressive, although they have been known to attack people in the past.
-For defensive purposes, they will hiss or growl as a warning, but typically avoid confrontation.
+Possums can be dangerous to humans.
+While they are not generally aggressive, they have been known to attack people in the past.
+For defensive purposes, they will hiss or growl as a warning but typically avoid confrontation.
 Many would consider possums beneficial by keeping the environment healthy and clean as they eat roaches, rats, and dead animals.
 Some will reference them as “Nature’s Little Sanitation Engineers”.
 But when these critters dig into the trash cans, others have a different view.
 Some possums may also have rabies and other diseases, though not every possum is a carrier.

 Possums Playing Dead